 On February 27, 2007, we entered into a Design Build Architectural, Engineering and Construction Services Agreement (the "Contract") with Tutor-Saliba Corporation ("Tutor") for the design and construction of Encore.
 The Contract sets forth all of the terms and conditions pursuant to which Tutor will design and construct Encore.
-In addition to the terms and conditions governing the design and construction of Encore, the Contract provides that the parties will negotiate a guaranteed maximum price (the Encore "GMP") for the construction and design of Encore within 90 days of execution of the Contract.
-If the parties cannot mutually agree upon a GMP during the 90 day period, the Company can, at its option, (a) continue to employ Tutor for construction and design services on a costplus basis, (b) agree to alternative arrangements with Tutor or (c) terminate the Contract.
+In June 2007, the Company and Tutor executed the first amendment to the Contract which set the guaranteed maximum price for work under the Contact at \$1.3 billion.
 In connection with the execution and delivery of the Contract, Tutor and the Ronald N. Tutor Separate Trust (the "Trust") have entered into and consented to a Net Worth Agreement pursuant to which (x) the Trust agreed that it will retain its current majority holdings of Tutor and (y) the Trust and Tutor agreed that during the term of the Contract, Tutor will maintain (i) net worth of at least \$100 million, and (ii) liquid assets of at least \$50 million.